selwynpolit/d9book/book/caching.md

 ### APCu

-APCu is the official replacement for the outdated APC extension.
-APC provided both opcode caching and object caching.
-As PHP versions 5.5 and above include their own opcache, APC was no longer compatible, and its opcache functionality became useless.
-The developers of APC then created APCu, which offers only the object caching (read "in memory data caching") functionality (they removed the outdated opcache).
+`APCu` is the official replacement for the outdated APC extension. `APC` provided both opcode caching and object caching.
+As PHP versions 5.5 and above include their own opcache, `APC` was no longer compatible, and its opcache functionality became useless.
+The developers of `APC` then created `APCu`, which offers only the object caching (read \"in memory data caching\") functionality (they removed the outdated opcache).
 Read [more on php.net](https://www.php.net/manual/en/book.apcu.php)

 ::: tip Note
 APCu is not the same as apc!